mattcasey02/Aquarium-SMT-Solver/README.md

 # CS2800-Final-Project
-Contains the python code for a SMT solver of the logic puzzle aquarium.
+Contains the python code for anSMT solver of the logic puzzle aquarium.